Informative Essay Guide

 Essay Example 1: Defining Emotional Intelligence

 This essay about emotional intelligence begins with a famous quote, drawing the reader’s attention right away.
 Using a quote is one of the most common ways to start an essay.
-Although the main statement could have been made more precise, it still sparked the audience’s curiosity.
+Although the central statement could have been made more precise, it still sparked the audience’s curiosity.

 Essay Example 2: How Football Players Prepare for Football Season

-As for the body paragraphs, it is necessary to indicate that paragraphs are a bit too large and incoherent, i.e., there is no clear transition between paragraphs.
+As for the body paragraphs, it is necessary to indicate that paragraphs are a bit too large and incoherent, i.e., there is no smooth transition between paragraphs.
 Also, the author didn’t narrow down the work; they tried to cover too many aspects in one essay.
 However, the last section is well-written, summarizing key information presented within the paper.

 Essay Example 3: Comparing Life Before and After Having a Child